 Maximum Earnings Subject to Contributions

 IRS Section 401(a) (17) of the Internal Revenue Code limits the amount of compensation subject to retirement contributions for active employees entering PSERS membership on or after July 1, 1996.
 The limit can change from year to year.
-The salary limit for the 2016 tax year is $265,000.00.
+The salary limit for 2019 is $280,000.00.

 Taxes and Your Contributions